-FDP_UIT.1.1/The TSF shall enforce the Signature-creation SFP-ConfB to be able to transmit user data in a manner protected from modification, deletion and insertion errors.
+FDP_UIT.1.1/The TSF shall enforce the Signature-creation SFP-ConfA to be able to transmit user data in a manner protected from modification, deletion and insertion errors.

-FDP_UIT.1.2/The TSF shall be able to determine on receipt of user data, whether modification, deletion and insertion has occurred.

-Comment: the complementary part is in sec.
+FDP_UIT.1.2/The TSF shall be able to determine on receipt of user data, whetherSCA DTBSmodification, deletion and insertionComment: the complementary part is in sec.
 5.1.2.7, TOE DTBS.
-For the TOE, data exchange integrity is ensured through a trusted environment in any case.